dreisdesign/mindcubby/3d/apps/gcoder/PRIVACY.md

 ### What Attackers Cannot Do
 - ❌ Intercept your G-code files (they never leave your device)
-- ❌ Extract your data from gcoder (no data stored remotely)
+- ❌ Extract your data from g-coder (no data stored remotely)
 - ❌ Track your usage (no tracking code)
-- ❌ Compromise your data through gcoder (no server to hack)
+- ❌ Compromise your data through g-coder (no server to hack)

 ---